hed-standard/hed-specification/docs/Tools.md

 The web-based tools are summarized in this section.
 All tools are available from the main access point [https://hedtools.ucsd.edu/hed](https://hedtools.ucsd.edu/hed).
-The services are implemented in a Docker module and can be deployed locally provided that Docker is installed on.
+The services are implemented in a Docker module and can be deployed locally provided that Docker is installed.

-Event files are BIDS style tab-separated value files.
+**Event files** are BIDS style tab-separated value files.
 The first line is always a header line giving the names of the columns, which are used as keys to metadata in accompanying JSON sidecars.
 The online tools for BIDS events file are designed to help users debug their HED annotations for BIDS datasets before using the BIDS validator.